 When looking up an address in nibble format, the address components are simply reversed, just as in IPv4, and ip6. arpa. is appended to the resulting name.
-For example, the following commands produce a reverse name lookup for a host with address 2001:db8::1:
+For example, the following would provide reverse name lookup for a host with address 2001:db8::1: